-Additionally, this place also had an entry to a famous trail called Oneonta Gorge (see info) but it was closed and sadly, this was one of the other main places I really wanted to see.
+Additionally, this place also had an entry to a famous trail called Oneonta Gorge (it looks like the Narrows in Zion National Park) but it was closed and sadly, this was one of the other main places I really wanted to see.

 Once it opens up, the good news is that this waterfall and that trail are close to each other.
 Most of the other places I visited were a long car drive apart.

 And that is one of the other main advantages of visiting Columbia River Gorge.